raraz15/semantic-sound-similarity/README.md

 This repository contains the code to run the experiments described in our [CBMI2024](https://cbmi2024.org/) paper, "Evaluation of Deep Audio Representations for Semantic Sound Similarity".

 We provide a flexible framework to:

 - Extract deep audio representations from neural networks,
 - Process the embeddings
   - time aggregation (mean, max, median, none),
   - dimensionality reduction with PCA,
   - L2 normalization
 - Perform similarity search
   - Maximum Inner Product Search (MIPS),
   - Maximum Cosine Similarity Search (MCSS),
   - Nearest Neighbour Search (NNS)
 - Evaluate retrieval results
   - Metrics:
     - Mean Average Precision@N (MAP@N)
     - Mean Rank of the First Relevant Item (MR1)
   - Granularity:
     - Class-wise
     - Sound Family-wise
     - Macro averaged (average of the class-wise metrics)

 We use the [FSD50K](https://zenodo.org/records/4060432) evaluation set for our experiments, but you can use other datasets with minimal changes.

-A copy of the paper is included in the `paper-poster-presentation/` directory.
-Poster TODO
+A copy of the paper and the poster are included in the `paper-poster-presentation/` directory.

 ## Table of Contents